etsi-forge/NFV-SOL009/README.md

 This repository contains OpenAPIs for ETSI GS NFV-SOL 009, RESTful protocols specification for the management of NFV-MANO.

+**IMPORTANT: In case of discrepancies the published ETSI Group Specification takes precedence.**

 More information at [NFV Solutions wiki](https://nfvwiki.etsi.org/index.php?title=NFV_Solutions).

 ## How to raise issues